The Pros and Cons of an ILIT: Is It the Right Move for Your Legacy?

 - Predictability and Peace of Mind: You know your heirs will have the funds they need without having to scramble or liquidate assets during a time of grief.

 - Loss of Control: Once the policy is in the ILIT, it’s no longer yours.
-The trustee controls the assets, and they can say “no” to requests to access cash value.
+The trustee controls the assets, and they can say “no” to requests to access the cash value.

 - Irrevocability: You can’t make changes without going through complex legal channels.
 And while there are exceptions, treat it like it’s permanent.